Agb5259/Module-20-Challenge/README.md

 Overview of the Analysis:

 The purpose of this analysis is to train and evaluate a logistic regression model that can recognize the creditworthiness of borrowers and predict whether we should give a loan to a new borrower (loan risk).
 We used a dataset of historical lending activity from a peer-to-peer lending service company.
 Our predictions fall into two classes indicative of loan status: Healthy Loans which are low risk or High-Risk Loans.
-In conclusion, the results of our model provide a reliable framework for making informed lending decisions.
+To summarize, the results of our model provide a reliable framework for making informed lending decisions.

 Results:
 Accuracy Score for Healthy Loans: 100%